voxel51/platform-sdk/tests/README.md

 Running the `run.bash` script will output a `docker run` command that you must copy and paste into another terminal window in order to run your analytic.
-Once the Docker image exits (either successfully or unsuccessfully), kill the test server by entering `Ctrl-C`.
+Once the Docker image exits (either successfully or unsuccessfully), kill the server by entering `Ctrl-C`.
 A test report will then be generated that summarizes the function of your analytic and highlights any issues that were identified.
 After your analytic image passes local tests, it is ready for deployment to the Voxel51 Platform!